psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The story of the elopement achieved by magical transformations, which we may perhaps call the Transformation.
 Flight, has obvious affinities with the Transformation Fight of the Magician and Pupil story (Grimm, No. 68), which is probably most familiar in The Second Kalandar's Tale (Burton-Smithers, Arabian Nights, i. pp. 123 foil.).
 Upon the relationship of these see Cosquin, Ftudes Folldoriques, pp. 585-93, and Clouston, Popular Tales and Fictions, i. pp. 413 foil Child, op. cit., i. p.
 399, has suggested that the very common ballad of The Twa Magicians type is derived from the Transformation Flight and the Transformation Fight cycle of stories.
 But probably B. and P., ii. p.
 68, are right in rejecting this view.
 It may be thought rather to belong to the story of the successful wooing by magic and violence of a magical bride, of which the winning of Thetis by Peleus may be taken as a typical form.

 Andrew Lang regarded the tale of Jason and Medea as a variant belonging to the group of stories which we have been examining.
 It is true that the plot of the Greek story can be reduced to something of the same skeleton, but the similarity is at best vague and general.
 It does not seem to me in a real sense a variant form of the same story.
 On the other hand, there are traces of something very like the Transformation Flight in the story of Zeus and Aegina in Schol.
 A., Iliad, i.
-180. Zeus had stolen Aegina, daughter of the river Asopus, had taken her to Phlius, and seduced her, thus begetting Aeacus. ' But Asopus seeking his daughter, learned from Sisyphus both the name of the seducer and the place where he had taken refuge.
+180. Zeus had stolen Aegina, daughter of the river Asopus, had taken her to Phlius, and seduced her, thus begetting Aeacus.
+'But Asopus seeking his daughter, learned from Sisyphus both the name of the seducer and the place where he had taken refuge.
 He therefore hastened off without delay.
 But Zeus, when about to be caught red-handed, transformed Aegina into the island of that name, and himself was transformed into a stone.
 Asopus then arriving and not finding anybody, turned back again to his own waters.'

 If we turn to the detail of our version, it is at once evident upon internal evidence that the coherence of the plot has suffered in the process of oral transmission.
 The meeting with the dwarfish man has no consequences.
 If the black boar could regain his- shape by mentioning the magical leaves, why had he not done so before, and if he knew where they were kept, why had he not earlier taken them ?
 The elopement has retained only one transformation, and the villain is not done to death, as he usually is.
 The incidents which follow the kiss of forgetfulness are obviously confused, and, as they stand, inadequately coherent.